UlordChain/UlordChain/doc/developer-notes.md

 - BitcoinMiner : Generates bitcoins (if wallet is enabled).

-- ThreadCheckDarkSendPool : Runs masternode list and sync data update loops
+- ThreadCheckPrivSendPool : Runs masternode list and sync data update loops

 - Shutdown : Does an orderly shutdown of everything.